material-components/material-components-android/docs/components/Menu.md

 #### List popup window menus

-The following example shows a list popup window menu when a button is clicked.
+The following example shows a list popup window menu that appears when a button is clicked.

 ![White menu container with 3 options below a purple "Show menu" button](assets/menu/menus_list_popup_window.png)